How it works

 3. Review one best-fit direction.
 Instead of making you sort through vague options, Studio 56 shows one focused direction to approve before the build is locked.

 4. Studio 56 builds the instrument.
-The app generates the synth setup, interface direction, and preset bank around the approved concept so you get a playable instrument instead of just a text answer.
+The app builds the synth setup, interface direction, and preset bank around the approved concept so you get a playable instrument instead of just a written plan.

-6. Export VST3 on Pro.
-If you need the instrument in a DAW, Pro adds VST3 export so you can move the build into a compatible production workflow.
+6. Download cloud-built artifacts on Pro.
+If you need the instrument in a DAW, Pro gives you cloud-built VST3 / ZIP artifacts you can download and keep.

 Who it is for